StudentLoans999/Python/README.md

       + **NO:** Continue to First Round section...

   _Round Setup section (Start of Gameplay)_
       + Will this be the first round?
         + **YES:** Resets all the players' roles (so that everyone is just a "Player" role, not a "Winner" or "Eliminated role)
-        + Check to make sure it is the same player who did !readysetgo, that also input a number, when asked by the Bot how many rounds to set for this current match
+          + Check to make sure it is the same player who did !readysetgo, and that they also input a positive integer (greater than zero), when asked by the Bot how many rounds to set for this current match
             + **NO:** Have the Bot tell that player that they didn't reply in time and should do !readysetgo again
             + **YES:** The Bot starts Round 1

   _Round 1 section (Start of Gameplay)_
     + Is this the first round?